bcgov/CITZ-IMB-Capstone2020/docs/Solution Readme.md

 The 'PWA starter kit' is based upon the create-react-app solution from Facebook developed using react.js.
 This ‘start-kit’ provides product owners with a foundation to develop mobile applications.

-By using the start-kit you are inheriting architecture decisions.
-You should review and adapt the architecture to meet your unique needs.
-[This article](https://blog.usejournal.com/architecting-your-react-application-5af9cd65a891) to start you on your journey.
+By using the start-kit you are inheriting architectural decisions.
+You should review and adapt the architecture to meet your unique needs [This article](https://blog.usejournal.com/architecting-your-react-application-5af9cd65a891) can help on your journey.

 The key elements which are provided include: